Cirkit Designer Logo

 • Connect the positive terminal of the battery to the positive input of your circuit.

-• Connect the negative terminal to the ground of your circuit.
+• Connect the negative terminal to the ground or negative input of your circuit.

 2. Charging:

-• Use a dedicated lithium-ion battery charger with a constant current/constant voltage (CC/CV) charging profile.
+• Use a compatible lithium-ion battery charger with a constant current/constant voltage (CC/CV) charging profile.

-• Avoid overcharging or deep discharging the battery to extend its lifespan.
+• Avoid discharging the battery below 2.75V to prevent damage.

-To power an Arduino UNO with the battery, you can use a DC-DC step-up converter to boost the 3.7V to 5V.
+To power an Arduino UNO with this battery, you can use a DC-DC step-up converter to boost the 3.7V to 5V.
 Below is an example circuit and code:

 Circuit Setup

-• Connect the battery's positive terminal to the input of the DC-DC converter.
+1. Connect the battery's positive terminal to the input of the step-up converter.

-• Connect the battery's negative terminal to the Arduino's GND pin.
+2. Connect the battery's negative terminal to the ground of the step-up converter.

 Sample Code

-// Example code to blink an LED on Arduino UNO powered by the 3.7V battery
+// Example code to blink an LED using Arduino UNO powered by a 3.7V battery

-// Ensure the battery is connected via a DC-DC converter to provide 5V to the Arduino
+// Ensure the battery voltage is stepped up to 5V before connecting to Arduino

 void setup() {